g2p/git-deb/README.md

     git deb get-keyrings

 will download historical keyrings (using Apt).
+Commits using those keys will be annotated.

+# Fixes

 In the case of bad/invalid/missing signatures, you may need to skip versions:

     git clone deb::sudo?skip=1.6.2p2-2.2 sudo